 Initiation Document

-On a normal day there is about 262 megabytes of data traffic per square kilometer.
-On a festival day that rises to 33,000 megabytes / km.
+On a normal day there are about 262 megabytes of data traffic per square kilometer.
+On a festival day that traffic rises to 33,000 megabytes / km2 .

 Our public life de facto largely takes place in the public spaces.